Josh Sitton: Miami Dolphins

 On March 16, 2018, Sitton signed a two-year contract with the Miami Dolphins.

 On September 14, 2018, Sitton was placed on season-ending injured reserve after suffering a torn rotator cuff.

 On March 13, 2019, Sitton was released by the Dolphins.

 Retirement

 On April 4, 2019, Sitton announced his retirement from the NFL after 11 seasons.
 On December 4, 2019 Sitton announced he would retire with the Packers.
+After retiring, Sitton was inducted to the Green Bay Packers Hall of Fame on August 31, 2023.

 Personal life

 Sitton went to high school with Roman Reigns and played football together.

 Sitton and his wife have been married since July 2016.
 They were married in Pensacola.
 In late July 2017, the couple's first daughter was born.
 In April 2019, the couple's first son was born.

 Sitton appeared in the movie Pitch Perfect 2 with a group of then-teammates.

 Since 2013, Sitton has returned to his high school to host the Josh Sitton Football ProCamp for youth in the area.
 He is also on the board of the Studer Community Institute.
 His main focus with the institute is kindergarten readiness.
 Sitton hosts the “Light Up Learning” event annually in an effort to help this cause.
 Since retirement he has been more involved with his construction company, Bear General Contractors, which specializes in commercial construction in northwest Florida.
 Sitton recently donated to his alma mater, Pensacola Catholic High School, as part of a campaign to add onto the athletic facilities and a new cafeteria.